IOBYTE/kn5toac/README.md

 The wheels can't be used without modifications.
 The brake disks can't be used because they are created by Speed Dreams.
 Reusing these unmodified from the original model will require writing a kn5 loader for osg and ssg.

+It's possible to load and drive the assetto corsa sdk formuls_k car.
+The frame rate is low because only the highest quality LOD is loaded.
+Not every car parameter is avilable so weird defaults are picked.
+The default wheels look funny.
+It's not just convert and play yet.

 Build with CMake on Windows
 ---------------------------